sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - what could be a problem in adding a column in a table with 5 million rows
-- as your data grows, your index grows, it will lock your table for a long period time - be careful
+- as your data grows, your index grows, it will lock your table for a long period time - be careful we cannot afford downtime - zero downtime requirement
+  - how can we solve this? instead of altering and add a new column, use view, whatever - this is not clean cut
 - your schema might not in match with your domain class, you might have to some mapping??
 Impedance mismatch
+  - show TimeEnry domain class
+  - jdbc has a flexibility to reflect the difference between domain model and tables
-- adding a new feature with several migrations - might work in development but in production, you can use flyway's baseline
+- adding a new feature with several migrations - might work in development but in production, you can use flyway's baseline (production friendly)
+  - 12 factor guideline - dev/prod parity violation - but is acceptable
+  - solid principle - open close principle

 - service broker,  cf marketplace is a catalog of services
 - what is service instance?